Who Helped Jesus Carry the Cross? The Path to GolgOtha

 The Enduring Legacy of Simon of Cyrene and His Family

 Despite the brevity of his mention in the Gospels, early Christian communities wove elaborate stories around Simon, attributing to him and his family a significant role in the burgeoning Christian movement.
-These post-crucifixion traditions suggest that Simon's encounter with Jesus was transformative, marking the beginning of a deep and enduring faith.
+While we cannot discern how the historical Simon felt about this encounter, early Christians clearly believed that Simon's encounter with Jesus was transformative, marking the beginning of a deep and enduring faith.

 Legends hold that Simon, along with his sons Alexander and Rufus, became prominent figures in the early Church.
 The mention of Rufus in Romans 16:13 by Paul, "Greet Rufus, chosen in the Lord, and his mother, who has been a mother to me, too," has been interpreted in the Christian tradition as a reference to the same Rufus, son of Simon.